 We advise that children prepare for outdoor PE as we try to get outside whenever possible, sometimes in cold, damp weather.

 At Trevithick we are extremely active within local competitions, we attend a variety of competitive and participatory events locally and County wide.
 We run our own end of Year sports days for EYFS, KS1 & KS2 to conclude our year of school sport.
 We also host an annual event called the Trevictus Games for children with additional learning needs and invite schools from across Cornwall to attend.
-We aim to keep you updated with all things sport and PE via our Twitter & Facebook pages in addition to Mr Reynolds weekly sports blog in our school newsletter.
+We aim to keep you updated with all things sport and PE via our dedicated PE instagram page and our Facebook pages.

 |Policy Name||Policy Date|